luoq03/Final-Project-Coding-Three-Exploring-to-Machine-Intelligence/README.md

 ##  Main Code Structure and Explanation ##
+I followed a video tutorial on YouTube to write the basic code and made modifications based on it.（https://www.youtube.com/watch?v=HxD-M-jTmEA&t=961s）

 Since the foundational code for the four works is the same, I will explain them together here.

 ---